isaudits/securityonion-config/README.md

 and we do not intend to provide support for this project other than providing it to the public for reference.

-A setup script is included which symlinks our custom config files into the appropriate directories.
-THIS SCRIPT WILL DELETE EXISTING CUSTOM CONFIG FILES IN THESE LOCATIONS!!!

 Modifications include:
 - Fortigate firewalls do not work out of the box with Security Onion due to not using a standard syslog format
     - Implementation of a custom syslog listener for Fortigate firewalls on port 5001
     - Corrected parsing of Fortigate syslogs

+A setup script is included which symlinks our custom config files into the appropriate directories.
+THIS SCRIPT WILL DELETE EXISTING CUSTOM CONFIG FILES IN THESE LOCATIONS!!!

+Alternatively, you can manually copy or link these files into the appropriate directories:
+- Logstash: /etc/logstash/custom/
+- Syslog-ng: /etc/syslog-ng/conf.d/

+If you elect to go the manual route, you'll need to include the custom syslog-ng files by adding the following line to the bottom of /etc/syslog-ng/syslog-ng.conf:
+'''@include "/etc/syslog-ng/conf.d/*.conf"'''
+and also configure the firewall to allow inbound traffic for the custom listeners:
+'''sudo ufw allow 5001'''

 -------------------------------------------------------------------------------